thejsway/thejsway/manuscript/chapter02.md

 ### Improved hello

 Write a program that asks the user for his first name and his last name.
-Th program then displays them in one sentence.
+The program then displays them in one sentence.

 ### Final values